The Fed’s Interest Rate Cut is Good News for Singapore Homeowners – Here’s Why

 Source: Fed, MAS, ERA Research and Market Intelligence

-Since March 2023, the Fed has implemented a series of consecutive rate hikes.
+Since March 2023, the Federal Reserve has implemented a series of consecutive rate hikes.
 These increases continued until July 2023 and have remained consistently high since then.
 Back home, the 3M SORA took on a similar trajectory.

 2. For those on a home loan with a floating mortgage rate, your monthly instalment could be lower over the next few months